Yulia Tymoshenko: Campaigns against Kuchma and 2002 election

 Tymoshenko's husband, Oleksandr, spent two years (2002–2004) in hiding in order to avoid incarceration on charges the couple said were unfounded and politically motivated by the former Kuchma administration.

 On 30 December 2010, the US State Department informed the Ukrainian government of its concern, and indicated that "the prosecution of Tymoshenko should not be selective or politically motivated.

-Once the charges were dropped, Tymoshenko reassumed her place among the leaders of the grassroots campaign against President Kuchma for his alleged role in the murder of the journalist Georgiy Gongadze.
+Once the charges were dropped, Tymoshenko reassumed her place among the leaders of the grassroots campaign against Kuchma for his alleged role in the murder of the journalist Georgiy Gongadze.
 In this campaign, Tymoshenko first became known as a passionate, revolutionist leader, an example of this being a TV broadcast of her smashing prison windows during one of the rallies.
-At the time, Tymoshenko wanted to organise a national referendum to impeach President Kuchma.
+At the time, Tymoshenko wanted to organise a national referendum to impeach Kuchma.

 On 11 August 2001, civilian and military prosecutors in Russia opened a new criminal case against Tymoshenko accusing her of bribery.
 On 27 December 2005, Russian prosecutors dropped these charges.
 Russian prosecutors had suspended an arrest warrant when she was appointed prime minister, but reinstated it after she was fired in September 2005.
 The prosecutors suspended it again when she came to Moscow for questioning on 25 September 2005.
 Tymoshenko didn't travel to Russia during her first seven months as prime minister (the first Tymoshenko Government).

-In January 2002, Tymoshenko was involved in a mysterious car accident that she survived with minor injuries – an episode some believe to have been a government assassination attempt.
-Her Mercedes, part of a two-vehicle convoy, collided with a Lada in Kyiv.
+In January 2002, Tymoshenko was involved in a car accident that she survived with minor injuries.